 Conclusion

 Enteric-coated tablets represent a cornerstone in modern pharmaceutical science, enabling the safe and effective delivery of medications that would otherwise be compromised by the stomach's harsh environment.
-From acid-sensitive proton pump inhibitors to gastric-irritating NSAIDs, the application of enteric coating technology has revolutionized the treatment of numerous conditions.
+Even so, from acid-sensitive proton pump inhibitors to gastric-irritating NSAIDs, the application of enteric coating technology has revolutionized the treatment of numerous conditions.
 By understanding the principles behind enteric coating, patients and healthcare professionals can optimize drug therapy and minimize potential side effects.